-Glomus is also a beneficial fungi, and a genus of Mycorrhizae.
+Glomus is also a beneficial fungus and a genus of Mycorrhizae.
 It thrives in the rhizosphere’s environment.
-Its main reason for praise is due to its ability to convert soil bound nutrients into plant available nutrients.
-This is very useful when working with mineral rich soils and growing media because Glomus can use it as food.
+Its main reason for praise is due to its ability to convert soil-bound nutrients into plant-available nutrients.
+This is very useful when working with mineral-rich soils and growing media because Glomus can use it as food.

 Beneficial Microbes - When to Use What?